jul-sh/clipkitty/README.md

 ## Features

 - **Unlimited history**; no small item cap and no short expiration window
-- **Fast, forgiving search**; find the right item even if you only remember part of it
+- **Fast, forgiving search**; find what you're looking for, even if you only remember parts, or mispell words
 - **Full previews**; see complete text, code, images, and colors before you paste
 - **Works with more than text**; including images, files, links, and color values
 - **Optional iCloud Sync**; keep your history across devices when you want it